 email@example.com | Room 0718

-Tanya is a BA/LLB (Hons) and PhD graduate of the University and a former editor of the Melbourne University Law Review.
+Tanya is a BA LLB (Hons) and PhD graduate of the University and a former editor of the Melbourne University Law Review.
 Tanya researches in contemporary Australian and American legal and political history, with a current interest in the origins and evolution of the binary understanding of the judicial role as involving 'activism' and 'restraint' across various common law jurisdictions; and in judicial biography.
 Recent articles include an examination of the status of judicial biography in Australia in the University of New South Wales Law Journal, and a narrative account of the first fifteen years of the judicial activism ‘debate’ in the United States in Studies in Law, Politics and Society.

-Tanya has previously worked as a commercial litigation lawyer at Allens and as an associate to Justice Alan Goldberg AO of the Federal Court of Australia.
-In 2009, she was appointed one of the Law School's inaugural PhD Teaching Fellows.
-In 2010-11, she was based at New York University's School of Law through her appointment as a Hauser Global Fellow.
+Tanya has previously worked as a commercial litigation lawyer at Allens and as an associate to the late Justice Alan Goldberg AO of the Federal Court of Australia.
+She was one of the Law School's inaugural PhD Teaching Fellows, and, in 2010-11, she was based at New York University's School of Law through her appointment as a Hauser Global Fellow.
 Her research has been supported by scholarships from the Australian Federation of Graduate Women, the Alma Hansen Bequest, the Hauser Global program at NYU, and various other prizes.